WorldCoo/docs-slate-widget/source/index.html.md

 -H "Content-Type: application/json"
 https://api.worldcoo.com/v3/donations/{{donation_id}}/confirmation
 {
-    "order_code": "pis" // Optional.
+    "order_code": "YOUR_ORDER_CODE" // Optional.
 Is the identifier of the order in your system.
 }
 ```